torabot/torabot.github.io/_portfolio/staccatoe.md

 collection: portfolio
 ---

-I helped develop StaccaToe, a single-leg robot that mimics the human leg and toe at the Dynamic and Autonomous Robotic Systems (DARoS) Lab in UMass Amherst.
+I helped develop StaccaToe, a single-leg robot that mimics the human leg and toe at the UMass Amherst Dynamic and Autonomous Robotic Systems (DARoS) Lab.
 For this project, I created motor brackets for the abduction/adduction motor and various body components.
 Utilizing a topology optimization process via Ansys Workbench, I reduced the mass of the motor brackets from their original design.

 Additionally, I developed a cable management system for the robot by designing 3D printed screw-on cable holders that are strategically placed at critical points to ensure reliable connectivity and prevent entanglement.